 Where to stay in NYC in December

-Let’s get one thing out of the way – you’ll probably know that hotels in New York City are pretty expensive year-round, but they are INSANELY expensive in the month of December (especially on the weekend).
+Let’s get one thing out of the way – you’ll probably know that NYC hotels are pretty expensive year-round, but they are INSANELY expensive in the month of December (especially on the weekend).
 My eyes almost popped out of my head when I saw how much hotels were going for – most places were going for $500/night!

 Some tips for finding finding hotels in December in NYC: